 PLUS, you can spend TIME with your family while completing the project!
 When we are always busy, we don’t get to communicate with each other face to face.
 Grab a paint brush and let the conversations flow…AND when your hands are busy you can’t be on your smart phone the whole time!

-#2 Invest in your Health – Wether it’s investing in a piece of exercise equipment, renovating an unused space into a home gym or purchasing a sauna, you can actually save money in the long run and create more time in your life, by ditching your gym membership and eliminating a drive, maybe even get to sleep in a little longer int he morning without the commute, all while getting healthier every day!
+#2 Invest in your Health – Whether it’s investing in a piece of exercise equipment or a swing sets for kids, renovating an unused space into a home gym or purchasing a sauna, you can actually save money in the long run and create more time in your life, by ditching your gym membership and eliminating a drive, maybe even get to sleep in a little longer int he morning without the commute, all while getting healthier every day!

 #3 Kick the Clutter and Get Organized – Nothing feels better than a clean, organized home.
 I know this isn’t really a fun way to spend a few days off work HOWEVER it is amazing how big the health impact of a clutter free home can be for your long term mental/emotional well-being.

 Go through every closet, box and room; donate things you no longer need and spend that vacation money on closet organizers instead!
 CLICK HERE to learn how a Organized Closet is good for your health